Can Dogs Eat Pineapple? The Fruity Truth About Fido and This Tropical Treat

 – Swelling of the mouth or throat: In rare cases, dogs may have an anaphylactic reaction to pineapple.
 Signs can include puffy eyes, lips, or face, as well as swelling of the mouth and throat.
 This requires immediate veterinary care.

-Pay close attention to your dog’s reaction after giving pineapple.
+Pay close attention to your dog’s reaction after giving them pineapple.
 Discontinue feeding it if any signs of an allergic reaction develop.

 If itching, diarrhea, vomiting, or swelling occur, avoid pineapple in the future and consult your vet if reactions are severe.